ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/zero-wing-relationships.rst

 Prefixing variables this way also allows us to access nested relationships.
 Look back up to our previous example.
 Notice this bit of code::

 	{teams:players}
 	<span class="player">{teams:players:first_name} {teams:players:last_name}</span>
 	{/teams:players}

 In our Teams channel you'll notice that we have a relationship field to the Players channel that can take multiple entries.
-We access those entries by through the ``{teams:players}`` tag.
+We access those entries through the ``{teams:players}`` tag.
 This works exactly the same as the ``{teams}`` tag.
 It's an entries loop tag.
-It can take most of the same parameters as ``channel:entries`` tag.
 Except in this case, we're getting the entries that were assigned to our current Team.
 We can access the Player channel's variables in the same way as we do our Team channel's variables, by prefixing them::